MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Ensure the Operating system in ASCS VM is supported in combination with DB type in your SAP workload

 Operating system in the VMs in your SAP workload need to be supported for the DB type selected.
 See SAP note 1928533 for the correct OS-DB combinations for the ASCS, Database and Application VMs.
-The correct OS-DB combinations help ensure better performance and support for your SAP systems
+The correct OS-DB combinations help ensure better performance and support for your SAP systems.

 Learn more about [Central Server Instance - ASCSOSDBSupport (Ensure the Operating system in ASCS VM is supported in combination with DB type in your SAP workload)](https://launchpad.support.sap.com/#/notes/1928533).